xlab-si/xopera-opera/docs/opera_cli.rst

 .. note::

-   The ``opera init`` command is deprecated and will probably be removed within one of the next releases.
+   The ``opera init`` command is deprecated (since version *0.6.1*) and will probably be removed within one of the next releases.
 Please use ``opera deploy`` to initialize and deploy service templates or compressed CSARs.

 ------------------------------------------------------------------------------------------------------------------------